elsaburren/canada-eq-dashboard/README.md

 </ul>
 </p>
 <p>
 Source of the data: Government of Canada.
-The Url at the time of downloading the data is: http://ftp.maps.canada.ca/pub/nrcan_rncan/Earthquakes_Tremblement-de-terre/canadian-earthquakes_tremblements-de-terre-canadien/eqarchive-en.csv
+The url at the time of downloading the data is: http://ftp.maps.canada.ca/pub/nrcan_rncan/Earthquakes_Tremblement-de-terre/canadian-earthquakes_tremblements-de-terre-canadien/eqarchive-en.csv
 </p>